Configure IPv6 Neighbor Discovery

 2. In the Address field, enter the IPv6 address with the prefix length or check the Default check box to use the default prefix.

 3. (Optional) Uncheck the Advertisement check box to indicate that the IPv6 prefix is not advertised.
+For the Default prefix, this setting only applies to on-link prefixes.
+Off-link prefixes will still be advertised unless you uncheck Advertisement for a specific off-link prefix.

 4. Check the Off Link check box to indicate that the specified prefix is assigned to the link.
 Nodes sending traffic to addresses that contain the specified prefix consider the destination to be locally reachable on the link.
 This prefix should not be used for on-link determination.